JANECEA/FileSurfer/docs/UserGuide/UserGuide.md

 ## Installation
-Refer to [README.md](../../README.md) for instructions on how to build the project from source.
+Refer to [README.md](../../README.md) for instructions on how to build the project from source or download the latest release [here](https://github.com/JANECEA/FileSurfer/releases/latest).